jmsdsouzaPhD/GWDALI/docs/index.rst

 	:param fmin: initial frequency value to the GW signal be evaluated.
 	:param fmax: final frequency value to the GW signal be evaluated.
 	:param fsize: number of frequency points.
-	:param dali_method: DALI method ['Fisher_Sampling', 'Doublet', 'Triplet'] or only 'Fisher' for a simple numerical matrix inversion.
+	:param dali_method: DALI method ['Fisher_Sampling', 'Doublet', 'Triplet', 'Standard'] or only 'Fisher' for a simple numerical matrix inversion.
+The 'Standard' method use the complete GW likelihood (with no approximation).
 	:param sampler_method: Method used for DALI (the same ones available in `bilby package <https://lscsoft.docs.ligo.org/bilby/>`_)
-	:param save_fisher: Save the Fisher Matrix in a file named 'Fisher_Matrix_<index>.txt' where <index> is the integer argument bellow
+	:param save_fisher: Save the Fisher Matrix in a file named 'Fisher_Matrix_``index``.txt' where ``index`` is the integer argument bellow
-	:param save_cov: Save the Covariance Matrix in a file named 'Covariance_<index>.txt'
+	:param save_cov: Save the Covariance Matrix in a file named 'Covariance_``index``.txt'.
 	:param plot_corner: Make a corner plot when using DALI methods.
-	:param save_samples: Save GW samples in a file named 'samples_<index>.txt' where each column correspond to the samples of one free parameter specified above;
+	:param save_samples: Save GW samples in a file named 'samples_``index`.txt' where each column correspond to the samples of one free parameter specified above;
-	:param hide_info: Hide software outputs in the screen
+	:param hide_info: Hide software outputs in the screen.
-	:param index: Integer argument used in the saved .txt files;
+	:param index: Integer argument used in the saved .txt files.
 	:param rcond: Same as rcond in `numpy.linalg.pinv <https://numpy.org/doc/stable/reference/generated/numpy.linalg.pinv.html>`_;
 	:param npoints: Same as npoints, nsteps, nwalkers in `bilby package <https://lscsoft.docs.ligo.org/bilby/>`_;